rpgomez/rbo-analytics/README.md

 **Resolution**: We infer a map between the 2 tokenizers in order to make comparisons of outputs.
 Our technique:

 1. Let $vocab_A$ and $vocab_B$ denote the vocabularies of the respective tokenizers.

    1. For each tokenizer we determine if there exists a special token to denote the beginning of a token stream by passing a sequence of texts into the tokenizer and observe if the first encoded token is always the same in every generated token stream.

    2. For each tokenizer in order to detect the existence of the symbol indicating a new word we perform a frequency count $\{c_n\}$ of the first character in each token.
-Which ever nonalphanumeric character has the highest count is probably the indicator of a new word beginning.
+Whichever nonalphanumeric character has the highest count is probably the indicator of a new word beginning.

 2. Let $tok_a$ and $tok_b$ denote tokens from the vocabularies of the tokenizers for LLM A and B respectively.
 Taking into account the possible existence of a begin-of-stream token and a possible begin-word-character symbol we deduce a map from $vocab_A$ and $vocab_B$ as follows:

-   1. Since the RBO analytic as we apply it is not symmetric in its arguments (the $K$ and $p$ parameters are determined by $A$, **not** $B$) we're only interested in the map $f:vocab_B \rightarrow vocab_A$ so we can compare the proposed tokens from LLM B to those from LLM A. For each pair of ranked lists we're comparing, we're only interested in mapping the top $K$ entries from each list.
+   1. Since the RBO analytic as we apply it is not symmetric in its arguments (the $K$ and $p$ parameters are determined by $A$, **not** $B$) we're only interested in the map $f:vocab_B
-> For each entry  in the list $A$ and each entryIf $tok_a$ is a prefix for $tok_b$ or vice versa, then we have a correspondence $tok_a  \leftrightarrow tok_b$
+   \rightarrow vocab_A$ so we can compare the proposed tokens from LLM B to those from LLM A. For each pair of ranked lists we're comparing, we're only interested in mapping the top $K$ entries from each list.

-It's possible that more than 1 token from $vocab_A$ might map to the same token from $vocab_B$ and vice versa.
-If so we have 2 remediation strategies:
+   2. For each entry in the list $A$ and each entry in the list $B$ if
-   * If we have 2 or more tokens $\{p_t\}$ mapping to a token $q$ from the other vocabulary, we assign the token $p_{t'}$ that is closest in edit distance to $q$.
+   $tok_a$ is a prefix for $tok_b$ or vice versa, then we have a correspondence $tok_a \leftrightarrow tok_b$ It's possible that more than 1 token from $vocab_A$ might map to the same token from $vocab_B$ and vice versa.
+If so we have a remediation strategy: we apply the Hungarian algorithm to solve a Minimum Cost Assignment problem.

-   * If we have a token $q$ that maps to $p_1, p_2$ which are inequivalent
+We've provided a function, find_maximum_one_to_one_matching, in the submodule mapping to implement our algorithm for finding a correspondence between token vocabularies *after* stripping off the begin-new-word-symbol symbol from the tokens lists.